ArchanaAllishe/bioinformatics-analysis-workflows/README.md

 | **NM** | Normal uveal melanocytes | NM_4, NM_5, NM_6 |
 | **MP46** | Uveal melanoma PDX model | MP46_1, MP46_2, MP46_3 |

-The primary comparison is:

-> **MP46 uveal melanoma vs. normal melanocytes (NM)**

-Because the dataset is paired-end, each biological sample has an `R1` and `R2` FASTQ file, giving **12 FASTQ files from six biological samples**.
-These files are the starting point for the computational analysis.
+The primary comparison is **MP46 uveal melanoma vs. normal melanocytes (NM)**.
+Because the data are paired-end, each biological sample has an `R1` and `R2` FASTQ file, giving **12 FASTQ files from six biological samples** as the starting point for the computational analysis.

-## Analysis and Computing Framework

-The workflow progresses from **sequencing quality control → read alignment → library strandedness assessment → gene quantification → expression QC → differential expression → functional enrichment → biological interpretation**.
+The workflow progresses through **sequencing quality control → read alignment → library strandedness assessment → gene quantification → expression-level QC → differential expression → functional enrichment → biological interpretation**.

-Individual analysis stages were first developed and validated using **command-line bioinformatics tools, Python, and R/Bioconductor**. **Nextflow** connects the validated stages into an automated downstream workflow, while **Docker** provides controlled and reproducible software environments.
-The workflow reuses the resulting validated STAR BAM files rather than repeating alignment.
+Individual analysis steps were first developed and validated using **command-line bioinformatics tools, Python, and R/Bioconductor**. **Nextflow** connects the validated steps into an automated downstream workflow, while **Docker** provides reproducible software environments.
+The automated workflow reuses the resulting validated STAR BAM files rather than repeating alignment.

-The analysis can run on a **local Linux workstation** or, when available, an institutional **High Performance Computing (HPC)** system.
-HPC resources are typically accessed from a macOS, Windows, or Linux workstation using **SSH**, with computational jobs submitted through a scheduler such as **SLURM**.
-This project also includes an Ubuntu-based HPC environment demonstrating SSH access, shared storage, environment modules, and SLURM job submission.
+The workflow can run on a **local Linux workstation** or, when available, an institutional **High Performance Computing (HPC)** system.
+HPC resources can be accessed from a macOS, Windows, or Linux workstation using **SSH**, with computational jobs submitted through a scheduler such as **SLURM**.
+An Ubuntu-based HPC environment was also configured to demonstrate SSH access, shared storage, environment modules, and SLURM job submission.

-Final results are organized into an interactive **Quarto HTML report**, providing a single location for reviewing and sharing the major QC results, statistical analyses, figures, and biological findings.
+Final QC results, statistical analyses, figures, and biological findings are brought together in an interactive **Quarto HTML report** for review and sharing.

 ---